BlueAndi/Pixelix/doc/SENSORS.md

 - [Sensors](#sensors)

 # Sensors
 Here is a list of supported sensors.
 Where they are connected, depends on the used [hardware board](BOARDS.md).
+Some of them need additional external parts e.g. the DHTx need a ext.
+4.7kOhm pull-up resistor.
+Please check the corresponding datasheets.

 * Ambient light sensor
   * Photoresistor GL5528